mbbischoff/website/_posts/2019-01-7-professional-ghostbusting.md

 If you ghost on the job, these tips might help you get a little better control of your inbox…and your humanity.

-**It’s not too late**.
-Looking at your flagged emails you realize that your skin is turning a pearly, translucent white.
+**It’s never too late**.
+Looking at your flagged emails you realize that your skin is turning a pearly, translucent shade of white.
 You see a list of nice people you’ve ghosted with accompanying timestamps, some of which are months ago at this point.
 Take a deep breath.
 It’s not too late to respond to these messages.
 You’ve got this.
 Wish them a happy new year and throw in a “sorry for the delayed response” like the professional, living, breathing adult human that you definitely still are.

 **Ignorance is bliss**.
 It’s okay to say “I don’t know.”
 In fact, it’s liberating.
 If one of the reasons you’re ghosting a colleague or business partner right now is that you’re just not sure about something in their email, start there.
 “I’m not sure how to answer this.
 Do you mind if we schedule a 15-minute call on Monday and figure it out together?
 Here’s [my availability](https://calendly.com/matthewbischoff/15min).”
 Sometimes that admission of uncertainty all it takes to bring that thread back from the ether.